programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ## Summary

 Plotly offers the ability to create publication-quality and/or interactive figures using Python and other programming languages.
-Although only focusing on the implementation of Plotly with Python, it is hoped that this tutorial has provided an overview of what Plotly is, why it’s useful, and how it can be used.
+This tutorial therefore provides an overview of what Plotly is, why it's useful, and how it can be used with Python.
 It has also demonstrated the different modules provided by the Plotly framework (Plotly Express and Plotly Graph Objects) and the methods required to create, edit, and export data visualisations.
 The key syntaxes covered in this tutorial include:

 * Installing Plotly using `pip install plotly`
 * Importing Plotly Express and Plotly Graph Objects using `import plotly.express as px` and `import plotly.graph_objects as go`